river06/leetcode2/README.md

     - **longest palindrome**: count
     - **largest palindrome product**: this is a math problem.
 For n digits, the product is at most `10^2n - 2*10^n + 1`, which means that the left part is at most `10^n - 3`.
 The product is at least `10^(2n-2)`, which means that the left part is at least `10^(n-1)`.
     - **find the closest palindrome**: a math problem.
 The trick is to zero out the right part of the original number.
 Add 1 to the middle number or subtract 1 from the zero-out number.
+    - **palindromic substrings**: count the length of palindromic substrings

 #### `stair shape stack series`
 - **largest rectangle in histogram**: increasing stack to find border, ~~left and right sweep~~, left to right sweep is enough, when decrease, current bar is right border.
 Upside down with container with most waster.